 Abstract

-Background: Many plants and natural products have strong antimicrobial activity in addition to their side effects.
-The present study evaluated the antibacterial effects of plant extracts of licorice, sage, and grape seeds on the proliferation of Streptococcus mutans (S. mutans) and enamel remineralization.
 Methods: After preparing the plant extracts, first, the antibacterial effect of each extract on S. mutans growth and proliferation was evaluated.
-Then 128 teeth with intact cusps were selected, prepared, and placed in a demineralizing solution for 10 weeks.
+Then, 128 teeth with intact cusps were selected, prepared, and placed in a demineralizing solution for 10 weeks.
 Subsequently, their surface microhardness was determined.
-Finally, after randomly assigning the teeth to the plant extract groups, they were subjected to a pH cycling procedure for 14 days, and their surface microhardness was re-evaluated.
+Finally, teeth were subjected to a pH cycling procedure for 14 days after they were randomly assigned to the plant extract groups, and their surface microhardness underwent re-evaluation.
 Statistical analyses were conducted using Stata 14 at a 95% confidence interval.
-Results: All the studied plant extracts exhibited antimicrobial effects on S. mutans and increased the surface microhardness of the teeth.
-Generally, the differences in microhardness in each group and between the study groups were significant (P<0.001).
-Conclusions: According to the results, all the plant extracts had antibacterial effects on S. mutans and assisted in remineralizing dental caries by inhibiting this bacterial species.